kHarshit/kHarshit.github.io/_posts/2018-06-08-the-bayesian-thinking-i.md

 The test for the disease correctly identifies 99% of people who have the disease and only incorrectly identifies 1% of people who don't have the disease.
 If you took the test and it showed a positive result, what is the probability that you have the disease?

 It might seem that you have high chances of having the disease.
 But, it might not be so.
 Let's see why.

+## The Disease Testing Problem

 You can solve this problem using the Bayes theorem.

 The Bayes theorem works on the concept of conditional probability i.e. the probability of occurrence of an event, *given that* some other event has already occurred.